AGADVC/Synthax-Hackathon-Final/README.md

 Prompt 2- ‘Explain what a tech stack is.’

-Output- Explanation of tech stacks
+Output- Explanation of tech stacks and generation of software stack for this project

 Libraries Used-